Journey of the Statue of Khui-en-khufu

-Follow the trail of a 5th dynasty statue from it's discovery on the Giza Plateau to the museum where it's displayed today
+Follow the trail of a 5th dynasty statue from its discovery in a Giza tomb to Harvard Camp, and then to a museum thousands a miles away.

-This is the statue of Khui-en-khufu, an official who lived over 4,000 years ago during Egypt’s 5th Dynasty.
+This is the statue of Khui-en-khufu, an official who lived more than 4,000 years ago during Egypt’s 5th Dynasty.
 Khui-en-khufu built his tomb west of the Great Pyramid at Giza.

 The statue remained in the tomb until discovery in 1936.
-It is now in the Boston Museum of Fine Arts (MFA).
+It is now in the Museum of Fine Arts, Boston (MFA).
 How did it make the journey from the Egyptian desert to a museum in America?

 Every ancient object that the Harvard University–Boston Museum of Fine Arts Expedition team discovered had a long journey from its original location to its location today.

 The first step is excavation.
 Expedition director George Reisner numbered this tomb “G 2407.”
-In “shaft D,” after more than 4,000 years, the team found the statue appeared on April 19, 1936.
+His team found the statue in “shaft D” on April 19, 1936, more than 4,000 years after the burial.

 The Egyptian “foreman,” Duwy Mahmud, wrote about the day’s work in his diary in the Arabic language.
 Later, another team member, Mahmud Said, translated the Arabic diary into English.